Levodopa Therapy

 Ongoing Research and Developments

-- 21 st century: Ongoing research continues to explore new ways to use Levodopa more effectively and to develop alternative treatments for Parkinson’s disease.
+- 21st century: Ongoing research continues to explore new ways to use Levodopa more effectively and to develop alternative treatments for Parkinson’s disease.

 Alternative Treatments for Parkinson’s Disease